kerojosh96/Josh-s-Data-Structures-Hand-Book/Dictionary.md

 A \[dictionary\] supports the following operations:

 * Because dictionaries use hashing algorithms,(in most cases) Accessing a value in a dictionary as well as setting a value and deleting an item is Big O(1).
+The only difference would be in using some kind of iteration which would be big O(n)

 # Use Cases